Hey Kids (Start Here)

 Rescue rises de profundus from the subterranean reaches of his consciousness, pulling him out of the sea of his own distress.
 His brain turns out, in medias res, to be an epic freaking baller, thank god; and he’s shoving memories he doesn’t want to have back into the places that they’re trying to cut their way free of, snapping down emerging instincts for violence that come from an alien species he shouldn’t have so much in common with but does.

-Ugh, Hermann thinks, trying to force his vision to clear.
-The continuing pain in his hand, which had seemed so distressing just a moment ago is, really, not that bad now that he thinks about it.
+Ugh.
+Hermann tries to force his vision to clear.
+The continuing pain in his hand, which had seemed so distressing just a moment ago is, really, not that bad now that he thinks about it?
 He can totally deal.
 No problem.

 “What?”
-Hermann says, not really sure what the whole postural-change suggestion that the guy is making is really supposed to accomplish, other than—
+Hermann isn’t sure what this whole postural-change suggestion the guy is making is really supposed to accomplish, other than—

 Aaaaaaand he is looking at the floor.